EduardoAaron/hello-word/README.md

 Hi humans!

-This is a example for git readmi file.
+This is a example for git read file.